 It’s an unusual way that I’m going to say to cry and let yourself break.
 But the reason I say that is for a couple of reasons.
 Number one, When you cry, it releases endorphins, which is good.

 Second, you let this go when you cry, and you break.
 You’re finally not postponing this pain.
 Because when you hold on to everything, you don’t let go.
-You’re delaying all this pain, and you’re putting yourself on this shelf.
+You’re delaying all this pain and putting yourself on this shelf.

 You’re finding a fake rest and fake peace.
-Because you’re going to break eventually, and it’s going to be even more challenging.
-You’re pushing so much off, and you get depressed or sad or lonely, or you have these hollowed-out relationships.
+Because you’ll break eventually, and it will be even more challenging.
+You’re pushing so much off, and you get depressed, sad, or lonely or have these hollowed-out relationships.

-Those are all signs of you pushing off brokenness and pushing off the pain.
-In my life, I learned that in my brokenness and my problem is the times that you can heal when you’re broken.
+Those are all signs of you pushing off brokenness and pain.
+In my life, I learned that my brokenness and my problem are the times you can heal when you’re broken.
 That’s a form of healing, so that’s how you begin to heal yourself.
 You have to do it.
 You have to let yourself go!

 8. Let Your Crush Go

 I’m a dreamer.
-Being a human, we often like to daydream.
+Being human, we often like to daydream.
 Stop making up fantasies about you and this person together.
-I’ve also learned in my life that you can’t change people no matter how much you want to change them.
+I’ve also learned that you can’t change people, no matter how much you want to change them.
 No matter how much that person or your opinion is right, you can’t change them.

 9. Do Something New

-You can talk to a friend when I talk to a friend that works for me sometimes.
+You can talk to a friend whenever I talk to someone who works for me.
 I realized that two of these things helped me.
-Number one is creative expression to release all those emotions and feelings.
+Number one is a creative expression to release all those emotions and feelings.

 For example, I wrote down our music dance.
 You can do writing poetry.
 I make music.
 I don’t even show some of the songs that I write.
-It’s for me to put my words, feelings, and creativeness into something to feel better.
-It is my little piece of someone understanding you the way I. I am there for myself.
+It’s for me to put my words, feelings, and creativity into something to feel better.
+It is my little piece of someone understanding you the way I do.
+I am there for myself.

-My second thing under the topic of doing something is simply realizing that you’re not alone.
+My second thing about doing something is simply realizing you’re not alone.
 You’re not the only one going through this thing in life.
 Some so many people want to get over their crush.
-Some people are going through breakups and brokenness, and it may even have nothing to do with a guy or a girl.
+Some people are going through breakups and brokenness, which may have nothing to do with a guy or a girl.
 People are going through stuff; we all are.
 That is something that helps me a lot of times.

 I realize I don’t know how to figure myself out or feel okay.
 So what I do is I go, and I stop being selfish.
 You’re focusing on me and letting me talk to my other friend.
 I thought she’s gone through something, and you’ll begin to realize that you help other people when you go.
 You’ll start to heal.
 Why not help others out of that working spot?
 It doesn’t sound like it would make sense.
 It would work.